Neuromodulation systems

 Miniaturisation drives wider adoption of cognitive modulation

-Aided by AI, miniaturisation and brain-based chip design, safer closed-loop implanted devices treat an increasing variety of diseases including depression.
+Aided by AI, miniaturisation and brain-based chip design, safer closed-loop implanted devices treat an increasing variety of disorders including depression.
 It becomes possible to identify areas of the brain where electrical stimulation gives healthy people a boost in memory capacity.
-Epigenome editing alters brain function, helping damp the effects of trauma, for example.

 25-yearhorizon